rian39/notes/keating_cambrosio_biomedical_platforms.md

 ﻿{Keating, 2003 #545}
 Keating, P. and A. Cambrosio (2003). _Biomedical platforms : realigning the normal and the pathological in late-twentieth-century medicine_ Cambridge, Mass., MIT Press.

-Platforms embody a new form of objectivity, a regulatory once, grounded in the procedures of internal quality control, and, especially, external quality assessment.
+Platforms embody a new form of objectivity, a regulatory one, grounded in the procedures of internal quality control, and, especially, external quality assessment.
 332

 biomedical platforms are material and discursive arrangements that act as the bench upon which conventions concerning the biological or normal are connected with conventions concerning the medical or the pathological.
 332